 On June 19, just a day after the suspected item was published, the Australian prime minister warned of “sophisticated, state-based” cyber-attacks.
 The reference, obviously, as we came to know later, was China.

-It is too long a story for this post, but in the ongoing global trade war on 5G, China has positioned itself very, very aggressively against the weakest link of Five Eyes: Australia and New Zealand.
+It is too long a story for this post, but in the ongoing global trade war on 5G, China has positioned itself very, very aggressively against the Five Eyes, especially Australia and New Zealand.

-So much is the stress that it threatens the ripping apart of the most powerful post-war geopolitical alliance in the world — based on shared signals intelligence and an odd bonding over Anglophone heritage of the participating states.
+So much is the stress that it threatens the ripping apart of the most powerful post-war geopolitical alliance in the world — based on shared signals intelligence and bonding over Anglophone heritage.